-The NTU HCI Lab explores future user interfaces at the intersection of human-computer interaction (HCI), artificial intelligence (AI), design, psychology, and mobile/wearable/VR/AR systems.
+The NTU HCI Lab explores future user interfaces at the intersection of human-computer interaction (HCI), artificial intelligence (AI), design, psychology, and VR/AR/mobile/wearable systems.
 Our work has been featured by Discovery Channel, Engadget, EE Times, New Scientist, and more.
-It is directed by Prof. Mike Y. Chen and our new faculty member Prof. Lung-Pan Cheng.
+It is directed by Prof. Mike Y. Chen and Prof. Lung-Pan Cheng.

 Utilizing Peripheral Vision for Reading Text on Augmented Reality Smart Glasses